 It was more than 20 years ago when HBO Films began making its mark with audiences.
 You didn’t need a theater to see top-notch talent from Hollywood.
 Network production companies were stepping up the plate and you found “Barbarians at the Gate” (click here for my review) but also a politically charged story about AIDS and its early controversies.
 Few Hollywood films have the star power of “And the Band Played On” and it is a powerful work.
+Check this little-remembered gem out.

 ‘And the Band Played On’